SACS Online Auction Rules

 Vendors

-Scans must be supplied in a specific format that includes the Auctioneer’s Lot number, ie.
+Scans must be supplied in a specific format that includes the Auctioneer’s Lot number, ie. the file names of the scans must conform to the following convention.

-AUCxxJAN25Lot1.jpg, where:
+AUCxxLot1.jpg, where:

-AUCxx is the relevant Auction number
+AUCxx is the relevant Auction number, say AUC 60,

-‘LOT1’ is the Auctioneer’s assigned Lot number.
+‘LOT1’ is the Auctioneer’s assigned Lot number,

 Where a lot has more than one scan, (for example, the front and back of a stamp), add ‘a’ after the Lot number for a second scan and ‘b’ after the Lot number for a third.